evansosenko/legacy.evansosenko.com/_posts/2014-04-21-spin-lifetime.md

 ### Figure generation

-- The full source code used to generate figures 2, 3 and 4
-  is hosted on the GitHub repository [razor-x/aps-spin-lifetime-plots][aps-spin-lifetime-plots].
+- The full source code used to generate the figures containing the fits is hosted on the GitHub repository [razor-x/aps-spin-lifetime-plots][aps-spin-lifetime-plots].